Focus on sustainable raw ingredients

 Sustainable milk production: Continual rise in raw milk supplied

 Uelzena eG also sources raw materials further afield than its local region, procuring cocoa and coffee from risk countries according to the BSCI risk assessment.
 To ensure compliance with labour and human rights, the company requires its suppliers to adhere to the requirements of the Ethical Trading Initiative.
-In the reporting year, 34 percent of suppliers from risk countries of origin were able to present certifications such as SEDEX, BSCI, TFS, SA8000 or Fairtrade.
+In the reporting year, 57 % of suppliers from risk countries of origin were able to present certifications such as SEDEX, BSCI, TFS, SA8000 or Fairtrade.
 There is limited scope to boost further uptake of these certifications as several customers maintain strong partnerships with suppliers or functional restrictions limit the choice of suppliers.
-Although the topic remains pertinent, disrupted supply chains in 2022 mean that our focus lies on securing production processes.
+In addition, the Uelzena Group is carrying out preliminary work to address the future requirements associated with the EU regulation on deforestation-free supply chains.

 Packaging with a future: Focus on environmentally friendly solutions

-As awareness for sustainable packaging in the instant beverage sector steps up, Uelzena aims to support and walk alongside its customers as an expert in this field.
+As awareness for sustainable packaging in the instant beverage sector rises, Uelzena aims to support its customers as an expert in this field.
 The company is heavily focused on issues such as the eco-friendliness and recyclability of packaging, and its instant beverage division already offers an aluminium-free composite film which has no adverse effect on product quality.
 Additional solutions are being trialled.
-Investment in new technical equipment has also created the possibility of sealing tins with a base made from cardboard instead of tinplate.
+Investment in new technology has also created the possibility of sealing tins with a base made from cardboard instead of tinplate.
 This has significantly increased packaging recyclability.

 Sustainability context: The necessity for a sustainable product strategy